tylerjwoodfin/remindmail/README.md

 - install Python3
 - install [securedata](https://github.com/tylerjwoodfin/securedata)

-  - Setup using `securedata config`; see securedata's README for complete setup instructions
+  - initialize using `securedata config`; see securedata's README for complete setup instructions
-  - Set the full directory path of your `remind.md` file using `path -> remindmail -> local`, like this example SecureData `settings.json` file:
+  - in securedata's `settings.json`, set the full directory path of your `remind.md` file using `path -> remindmail -> local`
+  - in securedata's `settings.json`, set the email information using the example below
+    - note that Gmail will _not_ work due to their security restrictions.
+    - it's very bad practice to store your password in plaintext; for this reason, never sync this file.
+    - always use a unique email address specifically for this, and _especially_ use a unique password.
+  - Your `settings.json` should be similar to this:

   ```
   {